Our Offerings

 After I execute my subscription agreement, when will you call my funds?

-After you complete the subscription process, you will lock in your place in the funding queue.
-Our Investor Relations team will keep you updated on the estimated timing of your capital call.
-You will have at least seven business days to fund once the capital call is issued.
-The date your money is received for a capital call marks your official “investment date”.
+Immediately upon countersignature, the commitment will be called in full.
+You will have 3-4 business days to fund once the capital call is issued.
+The date your money is received for a capital call marks your official investment date.

 Will my commitment be invested at one time or will it be drawn down on a periodic basis?

-After you complete the subscription process and when you get to the front of the funding queue, you will fund 100% of your commitment at once.
+After you complete the subscription process, you will fund 100% of your commitment at once.

 Can I add to my initial investment later?

 Yes.
 You can increase your commitment to the IncomePlus Fund at any time by contacting your dedicated investment contact.
-There’s no minimum amount required to increase your commitment to the Fund.
+The minimum amount required to increase your commitment to the Fund is $10,000.

 How often will I receive IncomePlus Fund performance updates?

-• You will receive monthly emails on Fund performance which will include benchmark comparisons, updates to the unit price, NAV, distribution yield and brief analysis.
+• You will receive monthly emails on Fund performance that will include benchmark comparisons, updates to the unit price, NAV, distribution yield and brief analysis.

 • Comprehensive quarterly reports will be sent to you.
 The first report of the year will be based on a full Fund audit by a third-party firm.

-• As mentioned, you can expect an annual audited financial statement.
+• You can expect an annual audited financial statement.

-• Origin will host 4-6 Fund webinars a year.
+• Origin will host four to six Fund webinars per year.

 • Online updates and relevant thought leadership pieces will be posted to both the IncomePlus Fund page and the Education Center.